ManageIQ/manageiq.org/site/docs/get-started/basic-configuration.md

 ![screenshot0003](/assets/images/docs/screenshot_0003.png){:.large_img}

 #### 2. Choose functions for this appliance ####
+In the example below, click on the upper right hand: EVM → My Settings to cahnge the functions of this appliance.

 Server control defines what roles each appliance executes in a
         multi-appliance deployment.
 For now, as we have only one appliance, select all C&U and Notification options.
 Don’t select